Get creative approved without the version chaos.

 Does this replace our proofing tool?

-For most agencies, yes.
+For most small teams, yes.
 The sign-off loop runs in Slack where the team already works, with versions tracked and approvals chased, so you are not paying a seat per person for a tool half of them never open.

 How does she know which version is approved?

-She tracks each version as it moves through the path and locks the one that got signed off, so the approved file is unambiguous and the wrong one does not go live.
+She tracks each version as it moves through the path and locks the one that got the final yes, so the approved file is unambiguous and the wrong one does not go live.

 Yes.
-You set the path, internal reviewers first, then the client, and she routes every asset that way and only sends onward when each step is done.
+You set the path, brand lead first, legal when the asset needs it, then the owner for the final yes, and she routes every draft that way and only moves on when each step is done.

 What about feedback across rounds?

-Open comments follow the asset from version to version, marked resolved or not, so nothing gets lost between v1 and v2.
+Open comments follow the asset from version to version in one thread, marked resolved or not, so nothing gets lost between v1 and v2.

 Is this all Patricia does?

 No. Approvals are one job.
-The same teammate handles creative production, client reporting, and the rest of the work agencies hand her, all in the same Slack.
+The same teammate handles creative production, social publishing, and the rest of the work your team hands her, all in the same Slack.

-One of the jobs agencies hand her.
+One of the jobs teams hand her.
 See more content & social use cases or browse them all.

 Everybody deserves a Patricia.